 In EMDR Therapy, we are working with your memories until you have processed them, and you remain in control at all times.

-Will EMDR Erase My Memory?
+Will EMDR Erase Memories?

 No – EMDR Therapy cannot not get rid of a memory.
 EMDR Therapy also cannot change that fact that past negative experiences happened to you.
 That is not the goal.
 You will still have the memory, but it will not disturb or bother you any longer.

 You will still be able to retrieve the memory, but it will not disturb or bother you any longer.

-Can I do EMDR myself (or to someone else)?
+Can I do EMDR Myself (or to someone else)?

 NO – A common question clients have is whether they can simply “move their eyes left-to-right” while thinking of a painful memory and process that memory themselves.
 This is not advised (and is potentially unsafe) for several reasons: